donnikitos/vite-plugin-php/README.md

 });
 ```

-Check out the starter repo for an easy and convenient start:
+Check out the [starter repo](https://github.com/nititech/php-vite-starter) for an easy and convenient start:
 <a href="https://github.com/nititech/php-vite-starter" target="_blank"><img src="https://nititech.de/kosmo-starter-button.png" alt="Starter Repo"></a>

+#### ⚡️⚡️⚡️ New feature: URL rewrite!

 ## Write some PHP code in your `index.php`